Cedi Osman NBA Preview vs. the Suns

 Suns 2022-23 Defensive Insights

-- On defense the Suns conceded 111.6 points per game last year, sixth in the league.
+- Defensively, the Suns conceded 111.6 points per contest last season, sixth in the NBA.

-- Conceding 42.9 rebounds per game last year, the Suns were 11th in the league in that category.
+- In terms of rebounds, the Suns were 11th in the NBA last season, allowing 42.9 per game.

-- Looking at assists, the Suns were ranked third in the league defensively last year, allowing 23.4 per game.
+- The Suns were the third-ranked team in the NBA in assists conceded per game last season, at 23.4.

-- The Suns allowed 11.4 made 3-pointers per contest last year, third in the league in that category.
+- In terms of three-point defense, the Suns were ranked third in the league last year, allowing 11.4 makes per contest.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!